The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 Insurance

-In the UK and in many other countries, students on work experience placements are treated as employees of the employer for the purposes of insurance.
-Because of this, to host work experience, most employers must have appropriate Employer's Liability Insurance.
+In the UK and in many other countries, students on a placement are treated as employees of the employer for the purposes of insurance - so it's important that the employer has ELI in place.

-In the UK, normal employer's liability insurance policy will cover work placements provided the insurer is a member of the Association of British Insurers (ABI), or Lloyds, so there is no need for you to get additional employer’s liability insurance if you take on work experience students.
+The employer should also check whether the Employer's Liability insurance covers young people who are less familiar with workplaces:- In the UK, normal employer's liability insurance policy will cover work placements provided the insurer is a member of the Association of British Insurers (ABI), or Lloyds, so there is no need for you additional employer’s liability insurance

 On the Unifrog Placements tool, for an in-person placement: